serverless/serverless/docs/providers/openwhisk/guide/serverless.yml.md

 provider:
   name: openwhisk
   runtime: nodejs:default
-  memory: 256 # Overwrite default memory size.
+  memorySize: 256 # Overwrite default memory size.
 Default is 512.
   timeout: 10 # The default is 60
   overwrite: true # Can we overwrite deployed functions? default is true
   namespace: 'custom' # use custom namespace, defaults to '_'